-The predecessor of this Batch Oven, built in the UK in the 1990s, was called JEM-310 and was designed primarily for soldering of SMT components to two layer PCB’s using leaded solder pastes.
+The predecessor of this Batch Oven Series, JEM-310, was built in the UK in the 1990s.
+It was designed primarily for soldering SMT components to two layer PCB’s using leaded solder pastes.

-This was basically the SM500 CXE oven, built in UK on an OEM basis for Bokar International.
-This model, modified by Bokar International to outperform the SM500 ovens had the same proven, solid housing painted in blue/black Bokar colors (to distinguish it from the ovens marketed by the UK Company).
+This model was modified by Bokar International to outperform the SM500 ovens.
+It had the same proven, solid housing, but was painted in the blue/black Bokar colors to distinguish it from the off-white color ovens marketed by the UK Company.

 In total, several thousand of these ovens were sold worldwide, giving the users excellent and practically failure-free operation for many years.
-We at Bokar International still maintain and manufacture many replacement parts for the ovens from the generation of JEM-310 and later models.
-We can supply replacement heaters, top clam shell gaskets, thermocouples, etc. If anyone needs the replacement parts please e-mail email@example.com.
+We at Bokar International still maintain and manufacture many replacement parts for the ovens from the JEM-310 generation and later models.
+We can supply replacement heaters, top clamshell gaskets, thermocouples, etc. If replacement parts are needed, please e-mail email@example.com.

-The new X-Reflow306 models kept only the best and well-proven mechanical body parts (including a large viewing window) and two independent front and back heaters from the X-Reflow305 and SM500.
+The new X-Reflow306 models kept only the best and proven mechanical body parts (including the large viewing window) and some proven electro-mechanical parts.
+The two independent front and back heaters were replaced by better designed ones.
 The internal mechanical parts were modernized to facilitate service (heater or thermocouple replacement).The human interface was greatly improved with the use of a modern keypad with added function keys.
-A highly informative process window (see below) shows what one will see on the oven display prior to running and during the program).
+A highly informative process window (see below) shows what the oven displays prior to running and during the program).

-The internal electronics were completely redesigned to give superior control over power management for ideal oven performance and to give the oven administrator many new possibilities for pre-programming the oven the way he/she wants it to perform.
-Trying to compare the X-Reflow305 to the X-Reflow 306 is like comparing a dial-type phone to today’s iPhone (TM).
-Comments and wish lists for improvements from many users all over the world of the predecessors of the X-Reflow306 batch ovens were carefully analyzed by Bokar International engineers and most of them were incorporated into current ovens.
+The internal electronics was completely redesigned to give superior control over power management for ideal oven performance and to give the oven administrator many new possibilities for pre-programming the oven.
+Trying to compare the X-Reflow305 to the X-Reflow 306 is like comparing a dial-type phone to today’s iPhone.
+Comments and wish lists for improvements from many users all over the world of the predecessors of the X-Reflow306 batch ovens were carefully analyzed by Bokar International engineers and most of them were incorporated into the current ovens.